 South Darley is a rural parish in Derbyshire Dales District, lying immediately west of Matlock and south of the River Derwent – see map of South Darley.
 It consists of the small villages of Darley Bridge and Wensley and the hamlets of Oker and Snitterton.
 The population was 664 in the 2021 census.
 Around two thirds of the parish lies within the Peak District National Park.

-The parish is now predominantly residential and agricultural, although there is a large industrial plant which recycles lead batteries.
+The parish is now predominantly residential and agricultural, although there is a large recycling plant.
 There is a church, a primary school, two village halls, a care home and a public house.
 The nearest shops and other services are in Darley Dale, Matlock or Winster.

 Darley Bridge